verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 ....other fields....
 ```

-## Checking the multicluster resource status
+## Check the multicluster resource status
 On the admin cluster, each multicluster resource's status field is updated with the status of the underlying resource
 on each managed cluster in which it is placed.